 My story

-I often get asked how my spiritual journey began, I now realise there is no particular beginning but through further exploration have come to realise my ancestors place in this world and how their lineage has evolved over time and I am proud to be part of this now working as a spiritual medium and energy healer.
-I dedicate this blog to my ancestors and thank them for the endless support and love they have shown me.
+I was raised within a very close matriarchal family and I am proud to be part of this lineage especially now that I work as a spiritual medium and energy healer.
+I would like to dedicate this blog to all of my ancestors and thank them for the endless support and love they have always shown me.

 (Left) My maternal Nanna, Auntie Molly and Joan (Nanna's cousins in Blackpool)